 About Veterans Farm

-Our mission is to help disabled combat veterans reintegrate back into society through the use of horticulture therapy, while working together in a relaxed, open environment.
-Veterans will work as a team to develop solutions that will enable them to overcome physical and mental barriers..
+Our mission is to help veterans reintegrate back into society through the use of our Beginning Farmer fellowship program.
+While working together in a relaxed, open environment veterans will work as a team to develop solutions that will enable them to overcome physical and mental barriers..
 Through our training fellowship program veterans will learn the skills and gain the education they need to start their own local farm or to work for larger farming organizations.

 America’s farms are facing a crisis for lack of young people going into agriculture.
-Most statistics point to the average American farmer being between 57 and 60 years old with two farmers retiring for every one entering the field.
+Most statistics point to the average American farmer being between 57 and 60 years old with four farmers retiring for every one entering the field.

-Our goal is to help fill this gap by partnering with organizations such as the University of Florida and the Farmers Veterans Coalition to assist disabled veterans in obtaining the resources to start their own farm or to work with larger farming organizations.
+Our goal is to help fill this gap by partnering with organizations such as the University of Florida and the Farmers Veterans Coalition to assist returning veterans in obtaining the training and resources to start their own farm or to work with larger farming organizations.